ldipotetjob/kraken2/docs/awsStandardDB/profiling.md

 ### Profiling information

-Information based on the Kraken2 documentation when creating standard kraken2 db:
+This is the profiling information based on the construction of Kraken2 Standard DB.
+We have followed the documentation when creating standard kraken2 db:

 ```shell
 kraken2-build --standard --threads 32 --db $DBNAME